This post is sponsored by Emperor Investments. All opinions are my own.

 - More than $900,000 invested, 0.20% annual fee

 The 0.60% fee is higher than most other robo advisors, but lower than what you would pay for a professional advisor.
 It’s also important to consider that there are no hidden fees.
 Since all of your investment will be held in stocks, there are no other fees aside from the 0.6%.
 Most robo advisors will charge their own fee, and then you’ll also pay a management fee for the mutual funds or ETFs that are in your portfolio.
-(Get your first six months with no fees by opening an account through this link.)

 The minimum investment is currently $500.
 This was recently lowered from $2,000.
 The $500 minimum makes it a viable option for more people, and also allows you to start with a smaller amount if you want to try it before investing more.